-There is a variety of hotels in Blacksburg, VA and nearby Christiansburg, VA for a range of budgets (see map for more options).
+There are a variety of hotels in Blacksburg, VA and nearby Christiansburg, VA for a range of budgets.

 Please be sure to check the VT football schedule before planning your visit to Virginia Tech, as hotel room availability and prices are very different during football weekends.

 Connect to the VirginiaTech wireless network on your device and open a web browser.
 The Welcome to Virginia Tech landing page should open automatically.
 Select Guest and follow the prompts.
 After completing the registration form, you will receive an SMS text with your login credentials.

 Blacksburg is only 8 miles away from the Appalachian Trail.
 There are plenty of options for outdoor recreation in the area, with multiple hiking trails within a 40-minute drive radius of Blacksburg.

 Popular hikes in the area include: Cascade Falls (4 mile loop, easy), Dragon's Tooth (4.5 miler round trip, moderate do difficult), McAfee's Knob (8.3 miles round trip, moderate to difficult), and others.

 A popular local running and biking trail in the town of Blacksburg is the Hucleberry Trail.